-Learn about over 20 years of Black Dog Salvage history with our interactive timeline.
+Learn about over 2 decades of Black Dog Salvage history with our interactive timeline.

 The Stone House at Black Dog Salvage has been a project near and dear to our hearts.
 The house sits on the property directly next to our Roanoke Showroom, and is now open as a vacation rental property!
 The house showcases a salvage inspired lifestyle with products sourced from Black Dog Salvage.
 Originally built by stoneman Michael Grosso and his son Joseph in 1911, it has been fully renovated, preserving the original architecture throughout the home.
 The house serves as the ultimate showroom for architectural salvage inspired design, with several custom pieces built in our shop and featured in Season 9 of Salvage Dawgs.

 Highlights from Season 9 include a special build and delivery for The Joel Fund and L-Z Grace, carefully deconstructing a log cabin in Drakes Branch, VA, and helping with the Downtown Revitalization Project in Kannapolis, NC.

 Highlights from Season 8 include a special delivery to Virginia Military Institute and a mast with a past for Ballast Point Brewery’s new east coast location in nearby Daleville, Virginia.

 Filming episode 809 marks the 100th episode for The Dawgs!